jarvisconsulting/sso-client-go/README.md

 1. Always use HTTPS in production
 2. Secure Redis with authentication and encryption
-3. Regularly rotate SSH keys
-4. Monitor for suspicious authentication patterns
+3. Monitor for suspicious authentication patterns
-5. Keep all dependencies updated
+4. Keep all dependencies updated

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines and submit pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.